Fabliau: Authors and tales

+"Browny, the Priest's Cow"

+Browny, the Priest's Cow was written by Jean Bodel in the early 1200s.
+In the story, a farmer and his wife take a pastor's sermon very seriously, and offer their only cow to the church because they believe that God will return what they have given to him twofold.
+The pastor, deciding to take advantage of the peasant's gift, accepts and puts the cow in the pasture with his own cow, Browny.
+The two animals are tied together until the farmer's cow gets used to the boundaries of the field, until she becomes restless and decides to go home.
+Thanks to the lead, she takes Browny along with her.
+The Farmer and his wife are rewarded with the return of their cow and a second, fatter and more plentiful cow, while the priest is punished for his greed by losing his prized cow.
+It's heavily critical of the church and its tithing, something that became a staple of fabliaux.

-Gombert et les deus clers
+"Gombert et les deus clers"

 A well-known storyline is found in "Gombert et les deus clers" ("Gombert and the two clerks").
+It was also written by Jean Bodel in the 1200s, and was likely adapted from earlier folklore.
 Two traveling clerks (students) take up lodging with a villain, and share the bedroom with Gombert, his beautiful wife, and their two children—one teenage girl, and one baby.
-One of the clerks climbs into bed with the teenage daughter and, promising her his ring, has his way with her; the other, while Gombert is "ala pissier" ("gone pissing", 85), moves the crib with the baby so that Gombert, on his return, lies down in the bed occupied by the clerks—one of whom is in bed with his daughter, while the other is now having sex with Gombert's wife, who thinks it's Gombert come to pleasure her.
+One of the clerks climbs into bed with the teenage daughter and, promising her his ring, has his way with her; the other, while Gombert is "ala pissier" ("gone pissing", 85), moves the crib with the baby so that Gombert, on his return, lies down in the bed occupied by the clerks—one of whom is in bed with his daughter, while the other is now having sex with Gombert's wife, who thinks it is Gombert come to pleasure her.
 When the first clerk returns to his bed where he thinks his friend still is, he tells Gombert all about his adventure: "je vien de fotre / mes que ce fu la fille a l'oste" ("I've just been fucking, and if it wasn't the host's daughter", 152–53).
 Gombert attacks the first clerk, but ends up being beaten up by both.

-The tale is found practically unchanged in Boccaccio's Decamerone and in Geoffrey Chaucer's "The Reeve's Tale".
+The tale is found practically unchanged in Boccaccio's Decameron and in Chaucer's "The Reeve's Tale".